OthmanSefraoui/Data_story/docs/index.md

 Since the above study was global, we missed the differences between countries.
 We expect some very general groups to emerge, such as developped, developping and third-world countries.
 However, we face the same problem above as with the raw world production: countries have different sizes, and to better compare them we have to take that into account.
 We need to look at the production per inhabitant to compare, say, the US and Switzerland.
 We therefore normalise by the number of inhabitants, and the unit becomes *tonnes per inhabitant*.
 {: .text-justify}

-As even normalization by countries doesn't smooth the difference enough, two scales are available: linear scale and log scale.
+As even normalization by countries doesn't smooth the difference enough, two scales are available: linear scale and log scale., when log scale is possible.
 {: .text-justify}

 > Use the slide above the map to advance through time and watch the countries' normalized production change !
 You can also zoom in and out, and move around in the map.
 Countries in white are countries for which there is missing data.